KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 * carries life-force
 * becomes coherent in vortex motion

-Water is not just a molecule.
+Water is not only the memory of life, but the living bridge between all dimensions.
 Water is the living Grail of the human instrument.

 ## The One Sentence That Unites Everything